tailor-platform/frontend-packages/packages/auth/README.md

 | tokenPath        |          | Auth service endpoint to issue a session token        | `/auth/token`         |
 | refreshTokenPath |          | Auth service refresh token endpoint                   | `/auth/token/refresh` |
 | userInfoPath     |          | Auth service endpoint to fetch basic user information | `/auth/userinfo`      |

+### Callback

+This package automatically adds a callback path by Next.js middleware to accept redirection from Identity Providers as `__auth/callback/{strategy}`.

+Thus, if you are using OIDC strategy, the path you have to add in the whitelist on IDP dashboard will be `__auth/callback/oidc`.

 ## Provider